If you think that the RV rental industry is going away anytime soon, think again.

 RVShare is another choice for peer-to-peer rentals.
 It is actually the largest online peer-to-peer RV network.
 It also allows the dealership to list their own vehicles for rent.

 - RVShare insurance protection for both owners and renters is by far better with substantial greater benefits for all involved.
 They provide coverage for everything inside or outside the unit, acts of God, etc. with a deductible of $1,500 regardless.

-- RVShare will charge 25 percent commission on total reservation cost (minus taxes).
+- RVShare will charge a 25 percent commission on the total reservation cost (minus taxes).

 - Like Outdoorsy, roadside assistance is not available wherever and whenever as claimed.
 Instead, “service may be available” if a service provider happens to be available in the area and has the capability to service an RV.

 - Does not allow older units to be listed on their site;